Rebecca for Minneapolis Public Schools, District 6 School Board Candidate

-I am running for re-election because our progressive values centered around inclusion, stewardship and justice are being threatened at all levels of government.
+I am running for election in District 6 because our progressive values centered around inclusion, stewardship and justice are being threatened at all levels of government.
 Here at the local level, it is clear now more than ever that the sustainability and health of our communities are threatened by privatization and gentrification.
 All of these issues are interconnected.
 Public schools, public housing, public safety and community corrections must all remain in public control.
 When we introduce privatization, we introduce profit; and inevitably profits, not people, become the primary focus.
 It’s time for policy-makers at every level of government to steer us off this path of privatization, thereby ensuring everyone receives access to these basic rights.

 And finally, I am running for election in District 6 because I believe our community needs a tested, informed and outspoken progressive voice in public education.
 So many issues intersect with education and ultimately impact the vitality, stability, and prosperity of our neighborhoods.
 Our children deserve better, our schools deserve better, and our community deserves better.
 Translating values and conviction into policy is challenging, however, I’ve never been one to back down from a fight.
 Just ask the billionaires who unsuccessfully attempted to remove me from office because of my strong opinions against corporate influence in public education.
-I have been fighting for our progressive values the past eight years as your At-Large School Board Member.
+I fought for our progressive values for eight years as your At-Large School Board Member.
 I will continue fighting as we work on a Districtwide Comprehensive Planning Process to ensure fiscal stability while providing a holistic and integrated global education for all students.